Get the follow-along PBIX example

 It's a very technical thing; you need a code viewer so you can effectively display the JSON file, and you need to be quite careful with the commas and curly brackets and other parts.
 If you're a developer or working in the IT field, it should be completely fine.
 But for business users, while you can still play around, it's not very user-friendly.

 If you do decide to open your JSON file in Visual Studio Code, it should look something like the image below.
-Like we said, it can be intimidating at the start, but if you know what you are looking for and what do you want to change, it then becomes a very powerful tool.
+As we said, it can be intimidating at the start, but if you know what you are looking for and what do you want to change, it then becomes a very powerful tool.

 Now you can change almost any kind of setting you want.